Nasiruddin Chowdhury

+Nasiruddin Chowdhury (নাসিরউদ্দিন চৌধুরী; born 9 October 1979) is a Bangladeshi former professional footballer who played as a centre-back.
+He last played for Bangladesh Premier League club Chittagong Abahani.
+He represented the Bangladesh national team from 2010 to 2019.
+He is the oldest ever player to play in the Bangladesh Premier League.

 Club career

 Early years

-Born in Chittagong, Nasir played football by spending coaching money to get admission in college.
-He didn't have boots even before giving trial at Chittagong Pioneer Football League.
-When the Chittagong league was postponed, Nasir's friend encouraged him to participate in a for the Bangladesh Army Football Team, and although his parents were hesitant, Nasir impressed in the trials and ended up getting selected by the army officials.
+Born in Chittagong, Nasir played football using his tuition fees.
+He did not even have boots before giving trials for Chittagong Pioneer Football League clubs.
+When the Chittagong League was postponed, a friend of Nasir's encouraged him to participate in a trial for the Bangladesh Army Football Team, and although his parents were hesitant, Nasir impressed in the trials and ended up getting selected by the army officials.
 Nasir started his career with the army at the 28 East Bengal Regiment of Chittagong Cantonment.
-After completing his military Nasir travelled to Sri Lanka in 2000 as, the Bangladesh Army participated in football tournament on the occasion of 50 years anniversary of Sri Lanka Army.
-Former Bangladesh national team coach György Kottán was impressed by Nasir's performance during a friendly match with the Bangladesh national football team at BKSP and offered him a chance to play in the national team.
-However, the army officials did not give him the permission to leave duty.
+After completing his military training, Nasir travelled to Sri Lanka in 2000 as, the Bangladesh Army participated in a football tournament held to celebrate the 50th anniversary of Sri Lanka Army.
+Former Bangladesh national team coach György Kottán was impressed by Nasir's performance during a friendly match between the Army team and the Bangladesh national team at BKSP and offered him a chance to play in the national team.
+However, the army officials did not give him permission to leave duty.

-In 2004, Army reached the final of the Sher-e Bangla Cup (losing to Narayanganj) with Nasir finishing top-scorer with 5 goals.
+In 2004, the Army were the runners-up at the Sher-e-Bangla Cup (losing to Narayanganj) and Nasir finished as the top-scorer with 5 goals.
 In 2006, Nasir went to the United Nations peacekeeping mission in Liberia.
 There he met legendary footballer George Weah.
-After this encounter, Nasir decided to quit his job at the army and in 2008, he filed a petition with the authorities and returned home.
-Nevertheless, he was unable to play for any professional club because he did not get permission from the army.
-Former goalkeeper Aminul Haque came forward to help him.
-With the help of the then director of Muktijoddha SKC, Major General Amin Ahmed Chowdhury, he finally got a clearance from the army.
-The next year he joined his hometown team Chittagong Mohammedan SC.
+After this encounter, Nasir decided to quit his job in the army and in 2008, he filed a petition with the authorities and returned home.
+Nevertheless, he was unable to play for any professional club as he was yet to receive permission from the army.
+Former national goalkeeper Aminul Haque came forward to help him.
+With the help of the then director of Muktijoddha Sangsad KC, Major General Amin Ahmed Chowdhury, he finally got a clearance from the army.
+The next year he joined his hometown club Chittagong Mohammedan.